tech-rules/Finding-Lanes/README.md

 ####4.
 Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?

+I used two different mechanisms in order to find the pixels associated with the lane-lines.
+For the first 10 frames, I used the following steps:
+* Take a histogram of bottom half of the thresholded binary and perspective transformed image
+* Find the peaks of left-half and right-half of the histogram
+* These peak  locations become the starting points at the bottom of the image
+* The image is divided into multiple stripes and an upward sliding window is idenatified for each stripe
+* The starting bottom window is around the left and right peaks of histogram, and each subsequent window location, as we traverse up the stripes, is based upon the median non-zero pixel location in the previous window
+* As you reach to the top stripe, these windows cumulatively create a mask, and non-zero pixels within this mask are used as the detected lane-line pixels
+* Finally `np.polyfit()` function is used to fit a second order curve to the detected lane-line pixels.

+For the subsequent frames (after the initial 10 frames) the following steps are used:
+* Create a window

 Line() class
 First 10 frames : histogram of thresholded perspective transformed image, peak detect, sliding window up Subsequent frames : detect in the window around previous frame lines